-- 1. For each administrative position to be filled, the CEO/Provost, in consultation with the President of the Compton Senate, shall establish a search committee consisting of at least: - a.
-One administrator appointed by the CEO/Provost, who will serve as chair of the committee; - b.
-One faculty member (three in the case of an academic administrative position with supervisory responsibility for faculty) designated by the CEO/Provost and confirmed by the Compton Senate in consultation with the Federation; - c.
+- 1. For each administrative position to be filled, the President/CEO, in consultation with the President of the Academic Senate, shall establish a search committee consisting of at least: - a.
+One administrator appointed by the President/CEO, who will serve as chair of the committee;

+- b.
+One faculty member (three in the case of an academic administrative position with supervisory responsibility for faculty) designated by the President/CEO and confirmed by the Academic Senate in consultation with the Federation; - c.
 One classified employee; and - d.
-One Equal Employment Opportunity Representative designated by the CEO/Provost, who shall be a non-voting member of the committee.
+One Equal Employment Opportunity Representative designated by the President/CEO, who shall be a non-voting member of the committee.

-The CEO/Provost may appoint others to the search committee if he or she deems it to be appropriate, including, but not limited to, representatives of another academic institution, or members of a relevant advisory committee or employer group; provided, however, that in the case of academic administrative positions, if the CEO/Provost appoints additional members to the committee, he or she shall also designate additional faculty members (subject to confirmation by the Compton Senate in consultation with the Federation) so that faculty continue to make up at least half of the voting membership of the committee.
+The President/CEO may appoint others to the search committee if they deem it to be appropriate, including, but not limited to, representatives of another academic institution, or members of a relevant advisory committee or employer group; provided, however, that in the case of academic administrative positions, if the President/CEO appoints additional members to the committee, they shall also designate additional faculty members (subject to confirmation by the Academic Senate in consultation with the Federation) so that faculty continue to make up at least half of the voting membership of the committee.